daveythacher/LED_Matrix_RP2040/doc/Cucumber.md

 If not given this will default to 17.0.

 #### Is RAW
 It must be of the format: "And serial protocol data is raw" This is used by PWM and BCM Matrix algorithms to specify if the serial protocol data is raw.
 Must use RGB-24 when enabled.
+Note undefined results can occur if there is no reliable communication in serial algorithm implementation.

 If not given this will default to false.